About 529 Plans

 For more information, please click here.

-If the beneficiary receives a scholarship that covers the cost of qualified expenses, you can withdraw the funds from your account up to the amount of the scholarship without incurring the 10% federal tax penalty on the earnings portion.
+If the beneficiary receives a scholarship that covers the cost of qualified expenses, you can withdraw the funds from your account up to the amount of the scholarship without incurring the 10% additional federal tax earnings (the "Additional Tax").
 However, the earnings portion will be subject to federal and state income tax.
-If the amount withdrawn exceeds the amount of the scholarship, the earnings portion of the amount withdrawn will be subject to the additional 10% federal tax penalty.
-Please consult with a qualified tax advisor or consultant.
+If the amount withdrawn exceeds the amount of the scholarship, the earnings portion of the excess amount withdrawn will be subject to the Additional Tax.
+Please consult with a qualified tax advisor.

-Taxable withdrawals are withdrawals due to the beneficiary's death, permanent disability, receipt of a scholarship award, or attendance at a military academy.
 A taxable withdrawal will be subject to applicable state and federal income tax on earnings, if any, but will not be subject to the 10% additional federal tax on earnings (the "Additional Tax").
+Examples of taxable withdrawals are: a beneficiary's death, permanent disability, receipt of a scholarship withdrawal, or attendance at a military academy.

 See the Plan Description for additional information.